CandaceJohnsonDesigns/cj-create/README.md

 ✅ Placeholder replacement in all files
 ✅ Git initialization with commit and branch creation
 ✅ Shared configuration for organization-wide consistency ✅ Clean separation of templates and CLI logic
+✅ User Profile System
+✅ Secure Local User Storage
+✅ Automatic Super-Admin Assignment for First User

 #### Current Scaffolding Templates